jmetzger/training-microservices-docker-kubernetes/microservices/basics.md

  ## Independant Deployability

-   * Änderung in einem microservice machen können ihn redeployen, ohne die Make changes to one microservices, redeploy it, without the need of redeploying all the others
+   * Teams unabhängig Änderung in Microservices machen und dieses redeployen und zwar on alle anderen
+     * zu redeployen
    * This is the most imporant thing and also the Nr.
 1 Tipp